Yoshitoshi Abe

 Yoshitoshi Abe (安倍 吉俊, Abe Yoshitoshi), also stylized as yoshitoshi ABe, is a Japanese graphic artist who works predominantly in anime and manga.
 He first gained fame for his work on the avant-garde anime Serial Experiments Lain.
 He is also responsible for the concept and character design for the series NieA_7.
-He is the creator of the dōjinshi Haibane Renmei, which was also adapted into an anime.
+He is the creator of the doujinshi work Haibane Renmei, which was also adapted into an anime.

 He is a colleague and friend of Chiaki J. Konaka, with whom he collaborated on the series Serial Experiments Lain and Texhnolyze.
 He usually uses the romaji form of his name instead of the kanji, with the "B" in "ABe" capitalized, as a reminder of his early works, for which he used the pen name "AB".

-Abe began his career as a teen in Tokyo and was first recognized as a graffiti artist, who regularly got into legal problems with his art.
-His concepts for all his later works are said to be inspired by this time of his life and has projected a dark theme into his anime character designs.

-Abe is best known for his 2004 science fiction novel, "All You Need Is Kill" which inspired the 2014 feature film "Edge of Tomorrow."
 He is known to be a fairly tech-savvy manga artist, drawing a sketch with just his finger and an application on an iPad.
 He released self-published dōjinshi on digital support bypassing the traditional print publishers with Pochiyama at the Pharmacy in 2008 aimed at iPhone and iPod Touch and I am an Alien, I have a Question in 2010 for Kindle.